Nayan-Chimariya/Data-Visualization/Spotify Analysis/readme.md

-Reads the songs.csv file
+Reads the songs.csv file and provides the
-Processes the data
-Provides the
     - top 20 Artists
     - top 5 Genres
     - corelation between populatiry score and danceability value